aayuc710/food-wastage-reduction-platform/README.md

 The Food Waste Reduction Platform (FWRP) addresses the global issue of food waste by providing a solution that connects **food retailers**, **consumers**, and **charitable organizations**.
 It promotes sustainability, reduces hunger, and enhances food redistribution by facilitating surplus food sharing.

-This project is developed as part of the **CST – 8288 Final Project**.

 ---